ashishkaushik7777/Helpmateai_/README.md

 **Re-Ranking with a Cross Encoder:** Re-ranking the results obtained from the semantic search will sometime significantly improve the relevance of the retrieved results.
 This is often done by passing the query paired with each of the retrieved responses into a cross-encoder to score the relevance of the response w.r.t. the query.

 **Retrieval Augmented Generation:** Now we have the final top search results, we can pass it to an GPT 3.5 along with the user query and a well-engineered prompt, to generate a direct answer to the query along with citations.

+**6. Prerequisites**
+Python 3.7+
+Please ensure that you add your OpenAI API key to the empty text file named "OpenAI_API_Key" in order to access the OpenAI API.